 Rubber edge weapons and “Tap” Kills.

-C. Player that have been "killed" by a rubber edged weapon cannot yell "hit" or "medic" they are mortally wounded.
+C. The player that has been "killed" by a rubber-edged weapon cannot yell "hit" or "medic" they are mortally wounded.

 D. AMS only allow approved purpose made rubber training edged weapons.

 E. No modified "real edged" weapons are allowed.

 A. All players classified as a "Rifleman/DMR/Sniper" may carry a maximum of 7 midcap (non winding) magazines.

 B. All Players classified as a "SSW" (Support Gunner) may have a maximum of 3000 rounds loaded in their drum mag at any given time.
 They may carry one extra drum Magazine, not to total more than 3000 carried in all magazines.

 C. All Players classified as an "HWS" may have a maximum of 12 rockets and 12 203 Shells

 D. Players may carry as many secondary magazines as they wish (i.e. Pistol)

 E. Players may carry up to 6 in Total Frags (Thunder B / Impact / Misc.
 Frag Grenades)